-My heart breaks every time I hear the news of another mass murder.
+My heart breaks every time I hear the news of another mass shooting.
 I grieve with those who have lost loved ones and mourn the sense of security that seems to be slipping further and further away.

 An office.
 A school.
 A church.
 A festival.
 A stadium.
 A Walmart.
 All normal places.